 - The Boys: The Homelander's plot to get out from under Vought's thumb involved seizing power and ruling over humanity (supers already viewing humanity as nothing but an endless reservoir of victims).
 Complicated by the fact that he was gaslit by his clone into complete psychosis, leading to his breakdown at being ordered around by a non-powered human.

 - Powers has a Superman Captain Ersatz named Supershock who gets to the point of being so disconnected from other sentient beings and fed up with humanity that he develops a god complex and decides it's time for him to impose/enforce his own personal order on the world.

 - The Ur-Example and Trope Codifier is Mark Gruenwald's 1980s Squadron Supreme miniseries, in which the native superheroes of an Alternate Universe to the main Marvel Universe (who happen to be Justice League of America Captains Ersatz) decide that their power and enlightened morality entitle them to take over the USA and rule it as dictators for the citizens' own good.
 Things inevitably go horribly wrong.

-- Superman tends to turn in this direction in dark alternate universes.
+- Superman himself, while completely averting this in his mainstream incarnation, tends to turn in this direction in dark alternate universes.
 Glaring examples include Superman: Red Son, in which his capsule crashes in the 1920s USSR instead of the USA and he becomes a Communist dictator of a vastly-expanded Warsaw Pact, and The Multiversity: Mastermen, in which his capsule crashes in 1930s Germany and he becomes a Nazi world dictator.